 If one or more of your wisdom teeth appear to be coming through normally, but you are experiencing a little discomfort and tenderness at this final stage, you might want to consider using a little ice as a form of wisdom tooth pain relief.
 Just apply the ice at regular intervals to the affect teeth and gums to help reduce any swelling and numb the area.

-Professional help for wisdom tooth pain relief
+Professional help for wisdom tooth pain recovery

 If having tried the above, nothing has worked and you’re still feeling wisdom tooth pain, you’ll need to visit your dentist.
 If your wisdom teeth are coming in crooked and not aligning with your teeth and gums, then extraction may be recommended.

-Wisdom tooth pain relief while you’re pregnant
+Wisdom tooth pain recovery while you’re pregnant

 You may experience a higher level of discomfort from your wisdom teeth when you’re pregnant because of changes in your hormones make your mouth more susceptible to infection and disease.